michaelneale/goose-perception/README.md

 ### Wake Word Detection

-The system uses an ML-based classifier to determine if speech is addressed to Goose:
+The system uses an enhanced ML-based classifier to determine if speech is addressed to Goose:

+- **Two-Model Approach**: Uses a lightweight model (tiny) for wake word detection and a higher-quality model for full transcription
+- **Fuzzy Text Matching**: Can detect variations of "goose" using fuzzy string matching
+- **Confidence Thresholds**: Configurable confidence threshold for wake word classification
-- Uses a fine-tuned DistilBERT model to determine if speech is addressed to Goose
+- **ML-Based Classification**: Uses a fine-tuned DistilBERT model to determine if speech is addressed to Goose
-- More accurate and context-aware than simple text matching
+- **More accurate and context-aware** than simple text matching
-- Can distinguish between mentions of "goose" and actual commands to Goose
+- **Can distinguish** between mentions of "goose" and actual commands to Goose

 ```
 ┌────────────────────┐     ┌────────────────────┐     ┌────────────────────┐
 │                    │     │                    │     │                    │
-│   Audio Capture    │────▶│  5-second Chunks   │────▶│    Transcription   │
+│   Audio Capture    │────▶│  5-second Chunks   │────▶│ Quick Transcription│
-│  (Background)      │     │  (Main Thread)     │     │  (Background)      │
+│  (Background)      │     │  (Main Thread)     │     │ (Lightweight Model)│
 │                    │     │                    │     │                    │
 └────────────────────┘     └────────────────────┘     └──────────┬─────────┘
                                                                  │
                                                                  ▼
 ┌────────────────────┐                             ┌─────────────────────────┐
 │                    │                             │                         │
 │  Passive Listening │◀────────── No ─────────────┤ Contains "goose"?       │
-│                    │                             │                         │
+│                    │                             │ (Fuzzy Match)           │
 └────────────────────┘                             └─────────────┬───────────┘
                                                                  │
                                                                 Yes